NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Work-With-Hyperspectral-Data-In-R/Work-With-Hyperspectral-Data-In-R.md

 <figure>
     <a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/hyperspectral-general/spectrumZoomed.png">
     <img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/hyperspectral-general/spectrumZoomed.png"
     alt="Graphical representation showing how bands represent a range of values within the electromagnetic spectrum.
-The graphic shows wavelengths 675 nm through 700 nm split into five different bands, labeled bands A through E. Values for each band are often represented as the center point value of each band."></a>
+The graphic shows wavelengths 675 nm through 700 nm split into five different bands, labeled bands A through E. Values for each band are often represented as the center point value of each band." width=400></a>
     <figcaption>Bands represent a range of values (types of light) within the electromagnetic spectrum.
 Values for each band are often represented as the center point value of each band.
 Source: National Ecological Observatory Network (NEON)</figcaption>
 </figure>